kemeice/Magento-API/README.md

 # Magento-API
 Rest API for magento

-An ajax base api for magento
-you will need to create a  config file .
+An  api for  magento  that can be used with Javascrpt  base applications you will need to create a  config file .
 Name the file config.php inside the file place your  soap api key and secrect example define("APIUSER",     "yourkey");
 define("APIKEY",    yourpass");